-Variable A variable is a term.
+Variable a variable is a term.
 Its type is derived from the quantifier expression that declares it (see below).

-Function application F(t_1, t_2,..., t_n) is a term, when F is a function symbol of arity n, and t_1, t_2,..., t_n are terms.
-Each term must be of the appropriate type, and in the domain of the function, as defined in the function declaration in the vocabulary.
-The resulting type and range of the function application is also defined in the function declaration.
-If the arity of F is 0, i.e., if F is a constant, then F() is a term.
+Function application $F(t_1, t_2, .., t_n)$ is a term, when F is a function symbol of arity n, and t_1 , $t_2, .., t_n$ are terms.
+Each term must be of the appropriate type, as defined in the function declaration in the vocabulary.
+The resulting type of the function application is also defined in the function declaration.
+If the arity of F is 0, i.e., if F is a constant, then F () is a term.